brysonmco/compressor/README.md

 compose up --build
 ```
 5. Remember to initialize the database with the latest init from `./backend/migrations/sql`
-6. That should be it!
+6. That is it for now!

 ## Feature Tracker
 There is still way too much to do for one of these